PowerMaps/nextjs-U/src/lib/auth/README.md

 # Authentication System

-This authentication system provides a comprehensive solution for user authentication, authorization, and session management in the ChargeTN application.
+This authentication system provides a comprehensive solution for user authentication, authorization, and session management in the PowerMaps application.

 ## Features